Ben Jaffe: Career

 Following his graduation, Ben returned to New Orleans, resumed his father's position as manager of the Preservation Hall venue and joined the Preservation Hall Jazz Band on tour playing bass.
 Benjamin produced a number of albums for the Preservation Hall band, and most recently co-produced the band's first album of original compositions "That's It," alongside My Morning Jacket frontman Jim James.

 Benjamin serves as the Chairman of the Board of the Preservation Hall Foundation, the charitable non-profit that serves the mission to "protect, preserve and perpetuate New Orleans jazz music and culture."

 In episode 6 of "Foo Fighters: Sonic Highways," Dave Grohl interviews Ben about his parents' role in preserving New Orleans jazz, the history of Preservation Hall and Jaffe's current role as director, operating the hall.

+In 2019, Jaffe narrated the documentary A Tuba to Cuba about the Preservation Hall Jazz Band visit to Cuba in December 2015.
+The documentary follows the Band's travels to Cuba to retrace the connection between the New Orleans jazz music tradition and indigenous Cuban music.
+This was a goal of the late co-founder of Preservation Hall, Allan Jaffe.